the best museums cusco

 Tour time2 to 3 hours

-This amazing museum is one of the fewer in Peru dedicated to pre-Incas cultures or pre-Columbian cultures (Human settlements before the Incas).
-Inside you will find more than 450 ancient works of art along with hundreds of other archaeological pieces from all regions of Peru that go from 1250 BC until 1532 AC.
-The museum offers one of the best experiences, taking the visitor on a journey back in time 3,000 years ago.
-The experience begins in a permanent video salon that introduces an advance of each salon thematic to see.
-A wood salon, followed by Nazca, Mochica, Wari, Chimu, pre-Columbian cultures salons.
-Continue the Inca, Colonial age, gold and Silver salons.
+This great museum is one of the few in Peru that focuses on pre-Inca or pre-Columbian cultures.
+These are the human settlements that existed before the Incas.
+Inside, you will find over 450 ancient artworks and many other archaeological pieces from all parts of Peru.
+These items date from 1250 BC to 1532 AD.
+The museum offers one of the best experiences, taking visitors on a journey 3,000 years ago.
+The experience begins in a permanent video salon that introduces an advance of each salon’s theme.
+A wood salon, followed by Nazca, Mochica, Wari, Chimu, and pre-Columbian culture salons.
+Continue the Inca, Colonial age, gold, and Silver salons.

-Definitely, MAP is situated in the first place inside a list of the best museums in Cusco.
+MAP is first on a list of the best museums in Cusco.

 2. Inka museum